Live from City Hall

 Live From City Hall is the fourth release by singer-songwriter Brendan Croskerry and produced by Dave Newfeld (Broken Social Scene).

 From 2013 to 2014, Brendan worked for Toronto Mayor Rob Ford as a special assistant and recorded a free E.P. titled Live from City Hall inspired by his time in the mayor's office.
-The promotional video for the EP included a behind-the-scenes look in the mayor's office moments after being stripped of power on November 18, 2013.
+The promotional video for the EP included a behind-the-scenes look at the mayor's office moments after being stripped of power on November 18, 2013.